Find the Right Saddle for Your Eastman® Acoustic Guitar

 From the factory, almost all Eastman acoustic guitars have a 12 inch fretboard radius.
 Please note that if you are not the original owner, another neck may have been installed at some point.
 You may want to check the fretboard radius with a gauge.

-However, saddle length will vary.
+However, other saddle dimensions will vary.
 A large number of Eastman models will have a B compensated with slanted bass saddle – more on this in the next section.
 However, this saddle type length will vary, typically between 69 and 71 mm.
-In our experience, models made before 2022 tend to have 69 mm long saddles, and models built after 2021 tend to have 71 mm long saddles, please but please measure your saddle slot.
-Please see our bone saddles for Eastman guitars for options in both lengths
+In our experience, models made before 2022 tend to have 69 mm long saddles, and models built after 2021 tend to have 71 mm long saddles, but please measure your current saddle and bridge saddle slot before ordering.
+Please see our article on How To Remove Saddle Without Completely Restringing for tips.

 Your saddle may be longer than 71 mm as well, particularly if you have a through saddle – discussed later.